SayfSahaf/wordsThatWeigh/README.md

 # wordsThatWeigh
-I built this quote-generating website to learn about how to utilize APIs.
+I built this quote-generating website to learn how to utilize APIs.
 This project also allowed me to practice and hone my HTML, CSS, and Javascript.
 [Link to the website](https://sayfsahaf.github.io/wordsThatWeigh/).

 The webpage has three buttons: